Reviews of Our Lost Border: Essays on Life amid the Narco-Violence

 For many years along the border, and in some parts of the interior, drug violence was a long-festering problem.
 It began to veer out of control in the mid-1990s; by the mid-2000s it had become acute, metastasizing beyond the drug trade itself into kidnapping, extortion and other crimes.
 Short on money and training— in part a result of a series of fiscal crises beginning in the early 1970s— the police had proven ineffective, easily outgunned or bribed.
 Shortly after he took office in late 2006, President Felipe Calderón unleashed the armed forces in an all-out war against the cartels and that was when the violence along the border erupted as the narco gangs fought pitched battles not only against the army, marines, and federal and local police, but also and especially, and in grotesquely gory incidents, each other.

-worst fighting concentrated in the border state of Tamaulipas in its major
+fighting concentrated in the border state of Tamaulipas in its major city,